Chemex vs Aeropress – Should You Pour or Press?

 The Chemex is, visually speaking, a show-stopper.

-You’ll also find that the Chemex is somewhat affordable: for less than $40, you can get the 8-cup classic coffee maker and a 100 count box of filters for around $8.
+You’ll also find that the Chemex is somewhat affordable: for around $60, you can get the 8-cup classic coffee maker and a 100-count box of filters for around $8.

 If you like what you’ve heard so far check out our full Chemex review here, or watch Scott break it down in this video review: